NethServer/nethsecurity/packages/ns-api/README.md

 - all APIs must read JSON object input from standard input
 - all APIs must write a JSON object to standard output: JSON arrays should always be wrapped inside an object due to ubus limitations
+- APIs should not commit changes to the configuration database: it's up to the user (or the UI) to commit them and restart the services

 To add a new API, follow these steps:
 1. create an executable file inside `/usr/libexec/rpcd/` directory, like `ns.example`, and restart rpcd